feodus/antigravity-memory-bank/workflows/init-memory.md

 > - Microservices architecture with PostgreSQL
 > - Currently focused on payment integration
 >
-> Please review the files in `.agent/memory/` and correct any misunderstandings or add missing information.
+> Please review the files in the memory bank folder and correct any misunderstandings or add missing information.
 This will significantly improve our future interactions."

 ## Post-Initialization Checklist